Bone: Composition

 Woven bone is produced when osteoblasts produce osteoid rapidly, which occurs initially in all fetal bones, but is later replaced by more resilient lamellar bone.
 In adults, woven bone is created after fractures or in Paget's disease.
 Woven bone is weaker, with a smaller number of randomly oriented collagen fibers, but forms quickly; it is for this appearance of the fibrous matrix that the bone is termed woven.
 It is soon replaced by lamellar bone, which is highly organized in concentric sheets with a much lower proportion of osteocytes to surrounding tissue.
 Lamellar bone, which makes its first appearance in humans in the fetus during the third trimester, is stronger and filled with many collagen fibers parallel to other fibers in the same layer (these parallel columns are called osteons).
 In cross-section, the fibers run in opposite directions in alternating layers, much like in plywood, assisting in the bone's ability to resist torsion forces.
-After a fracture, woven bone forms initially and is gradually replaced by lamellar bone during a process known as "bony substitution."
+After a fracture, woven bone forms initially and is gradually replaced by lamellar bone during a process known as "bony substitution".
 Compared to woven bone, lamellar bone formation takes place more slowly.
-The orderly deposition of collagen fibers restricts the formation of osteoid to about 1 to 2 µm per day.
+The orderly deposition of collagen fibers restricts the formation of osteoid to about 1 to 2 μm per day.
 Lamellar bone also requires a relatively flat surface to lay the collagen fibers in parallel or concentric layers.

 Deposition

 The extracellular matrix of bone is laid down by osteoblasts, which secrete both collagen and ground substance.
-These synthesise collagen within the cell and then secrete collagen fibrils.
-The collagen fibers rapidly polymerise to form collagen strands.
-At this stage, they are not yet mineralised, and are called "osteoid".
-Around the strands calcium and phosphate precipitate on the surface of these strands, within days to weeks becoming crystals of hydroxyapatite.
+These cells synthesise collagen alpha polypeptide chains and then secrete collagen molecules.
+The collagen molecules associate with their neighbors and crosslink via lysyl oxidase to form collagen fibrils.
+At this stage, they are not yet mineralized, and this zone of unmineralized collagen fibrils is called "osteoid".
+Around and inside collagen fibrils calcium and phosphate eventually precipitate within days to weeks becoming then fully mineralized bone with an overall carbonate substituted hydroxyapatite inorganic phase.

-In order to mineralise the bone, the osteoblasts secrete vesicles containing alkaline phosphatase.
-This cleaves the phosphate groups and acts as the foci for calcium and phosphate deposition.
-The vesicles then rupture and act as a centre for crystals to grow on.
-More particularly, bone mineral is formed from globular and plate structures.
+In order to mineralise the bone, the osteoblasts secrete alkaline phosphatase, some of which is carried by vesicles.
+This cleaves the inhibitory pyrophosphate and simultaneously generates free phosphate ions for mineralization, acting as the foci for calcium and phosphate deposition.
+Vesicles may initiate some of the early mineralization events by rupturing and acting as a centre for crystals to grow on.
+Bone mineral may be formed from globular and plate structures, and via initially amorphous phases.

-Types

-There are five types of bones in the human body: long, short, flat, irregular, and sesamoid.